yoghurtina/mlops/reports/README.md

 Our CI pipeline is organized into two separate workflows: one for running tests and linting (CI Pipeline) and another for linting only (Lint-Only Pipeline).

 The CI Pipeline is triggered on pushes or pull requests to the main branch.
-It performs the following tasks: code checkout using `actions/checkout@v3`, Python setup with version 3.11 using `actions/setup-python@v4`, installation of dependencies and tools, linting with Ruff using `invoke lint`, and running all unit tests with `invoke test`.
+It performs the following tasks: code checkout using `actions/checkout@v3`, Python setup with version 3.11 using `actions/setup-python@v4`, installation of dependencies and tools, linting with Ruff using invoke lint, and running all unit tests with invoke test.

 The Lint-Only Pipeline is a lightweight workflow that focuses solely on linting the codebase using Ruff.
-It runs on the main branch to quickly catch formatting or code quality issues.
+It runs on the main branch to quickly catch formatting or code quality issues and ensures compliance with coding standards.

-Key features of our CI setup include using Python 3.11 for compatibility with the latest version, running on `ubuntu-latest` for a consistent runtime environment, caching Python dependencies with pip to speed up subsequent runs, and using `invoke` tasks to simplify and modularize workflows.
+Key features of our CI setup include using Python 3.11 for compatibility with the latest version, running on ubuntu-latest for a consistent runtime environment, caching Python dependencies with pip to speed up subsequent runs, and using invoke tasks to simplify and modularize workflows.
+These workflows ensure code reliability by automating repetitive tasks and allowing developers to focus on writing quality code.

 An example of our GitHub Actions workflow can be found [here](https://github.com/yoghurtina/mlops/actions/runs/12943237359).